What to know before voter registration deadline - NewsBreak

 What to know before voter registration deadline

 WASHINGTON COUNTY, Ark.
-(KNWA/KFTA) — October 11 is the final day for you to register to vote in Arkansas.
+(KNWA/KFTA) — Today, October 11 is the final day to register to vote in Arkansas.

 If you’ve recently moved to Arkansas or to a different county within the state or haven’t filled out the voter registration form, you’ll need to make sure you do in order to vote in the November election.

-The Washington County Election Director, Jennifer Price, said if you’re unsure of your registration status, it’s always a good idea to check and make sure all the information is correct.
-You can check your registration status and more here .Tuesday is the last day for voter registration in Arkansas: Here’s what you need to know
+The Washington County Election Director, Jennifer Price, said if you’re unsure of your registration status, it’s always a good idea to check and make sure all of the information is correct.
+Click here to check your registration status and more.Tuesday is the last day for voter registration in Arkansas: Here’s what you need to know

-Price said it’s best not to procrastinate, but expects a large number of people registering Tuesday.
+Price said it’s best not to procrastinate but expects a large number of people to register Tuesday.

-If you’re choosing to register in-person, head to your county clerk office where you can fill out the form and leave it there.Where can I register to vote in Washington County?
+If you’re choosing to register in person, head to your county clerk’s office where you can fill out the form and leave it there.Where can I register to vote in Washington County?

 The Washington County clerk’s office closes at 4:30 p.m.
 In Benton County, you can register to vote at the clerk’s office in Downtown Bentonville until 7:30 p.m.

-If you are registered, your next step is to study up on the candidates and ballot issues because Price said some of them are lengthy, and come Election Day, the poll workers might not be able to help you decipher what they all mean.Copyright 2022 Nexstar Media Inc. All rights reserved.
+If you are registered, the next step is to study up on the candidates and ballot issues because Price said some of them are lengthy and come Election Day, the poll workers might not be able to help you decipher what they all mean.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to KNWA FOX24.